MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/use-call-analytics-to-troubleshoot-poor-call-quality.md

 3. Select the user from the list.

-4. Select **Call history**, and then select the call or meeting that you want to troubleshoot.
+4. Select **Meetings & Calls**, and then select the call or meeting that you want to troubleshoot.

 5. Select the **Advanced** tab, and then look for yellow and red items which indicate poor call quality or connection problems.